Finatics is a fish enthusiast and enjoys writing detailed guides on how to care for various species of aquarium fish.

 Distribution: East Asia

 - Tank Size: White cloud minnows are very small—the size of neon tetras—and are not very demanding when it comes to tank size.
 However, they are active, schooling fish so I recommend a 10+ gallon aquarium so there is enough room for their tank mates and swimming.

 - Decor: Having hiding places in a tank is very good for fish.
 With it, they retreat in there if they are scared, and won’t be nearly as stressed out as fish without anywhere to hide.

 - Substrate: White cloud mountain minnows thrive in a variety of substrates—sand, gravel or bare-bottom will do just fine.
-However, if the gravel is small enough, the fish can swallow it and choke, so rocks larger than your minnow’s mouth is better.
+However, if the gravel is small enough, the fish can swallow it and choke, so rocks larger than your minnow’s mouth are better.

 - Lighting: Using aquarium lights is optional for your fish, but you should provide them with some way of knowing when it’s night and day.

 - Equipment: White clouds need little equipment—a filter that can run a current that can mimic their natural habitat, a heater if the temperature in your house drops below 65 degrees Fahrenheit, and some supplies to make sure the tank is in good shape.
 Supplies include a thermometer to watch the temperature, a gravel vacuum and bucket for weekly water changes, and test kits to keep an eye on the water quality.

 White cloud mountain minnows are omnivores, and they need a diet rich in both plant and animal matter.
 Being omnivorous, there is a very wide diversity of what you can feed them, but here's a list with some examples:

 - Bloodworms (frozen, freeze-dried, or live)